Drug Treatment of AIDS Complications

 Therapy should be continued until all lesions are healed, particularly in the immunocompromised, HIV population.
 Treatment of genital herpes with topical antiviral creams is not recommended.

+There are three types of candidiasis: oral, vaginal and esophageal candidiasis.
+Oral candidiasis (thrush) is treated with liquids or lozenges containing clotrimazole, nystatin, or miconazole.
 If these drugs are unsuccessful in the HIV-patient, more potent systemic drugs such as itraconazole or fluconaozle oral suspension can be used.
 Ketoconazole and itraconazole capsules may be used as second-line therapy.
-Increasingly, azole resistance has been seen, and treatment with higher fluconazole doses (i.e., 800 mg/day) may be needed.
+Increasingly, azole resistance has been seen, and treatment with fluconazole higher doses (i.e., 800 mg/day) may be needed.

-Uncomplicated vaginal candidiasis can treated with a short course (1 to 3 days) of vaginal cream or vaginal suppository containing clotrimazole or other topical azole.
-If unsuccessful, more potent drugs such as oral fluconazole can be used.1
+Uncomplicated vaginal candidiasis can be treated with a short course (1 to 3 days) of vaginal cream or vaginal suppository containing clotrimazole or other topical azole.
+If unsuccessful, more potent drugs such as oral fluconazole can be used.

 Esophageal candidiasis is considered to be more severe and harder to treat than either oral thrush or vaginal yeast infections.
 The drugs used are oral itraconazole or high dose oral or intravenous fluconazole.
-Drug-resistant candidiasis is treated with intravenous amphotericin B. Caspofungin and voriconazole are other options.2
+Drug-resistant candidiasis may need to be treated with intravenous amphotericin B. Caspofungin and voriconazole are other options.

 Non-Hodgkin's Lymphoma (NHL)

-Non-Hodgkin’s Lymphomas are malignancies of the lymphoid system and includes more than 30 different subtypes, with variable treatments.
-The standard treatments for lymphoma include surgery, radiation or chemotherapy.
+Non-Hodgkin’s Lymphomas are malignancies of the lymphoid system and include more than 30 different subtypes, with variable treatments.
+Standard treatments for lymphoma include surgery, radiation or chemotherapy.
 For more advanced stages, chemotherapy for Non-Hodgkin's Lymphoma almost always involves a combination of three or more compounds given in cycles, meaning that each treatment is followed by a period of rest.
-Effective regimens include:
+Effectives regimens include:

-- Complete remission has been noted in 50-75 percent of patients with 2-year survival rates also approaching 75 percent.1
+Complete remission has been noted in 50-75 percent of patients with 2-year survival rates also approaching 75 percent.

-- Peripheral-blood autologous stem-cell transplantation in patients with HIV-related lymphoma has been reported as a safe and useful procedure, and is being increasingly used in HIV+ patients with lymphoma.4
+Peripheral-blood autologous stem-cell transplantation in patients with HIV-related lymphoma has been reported as a safe and useful procedure, and is increasingly being used in HIV+ patients with lymphoma.

 Chemotherapy can cause CD4 cells and other white blood cells to decrease.
-This can increase the risk of developing infections like Pneumocystis jiroveci (PCP) pneumonia (formerly P. carini).
-It is recommended that all HIV-infected patients undergoing lymphoma chemotherapy receive antimicrobial prophylaxis to prevent PCP (e.g. sulfamethoxazole/trimethoprim).
+This can increase the risk of developing infections like Pneumocystis jiroveci pneumonia (formerly P. carini).
+It is recommended that all HIV-infected patients undergoing lymphoma chemotherapy receive antimicrobial prophylaxis to prevent PCP (i.e., trimethoprim/sulfamethoxazole).

 Viral Hepatitis B